f20230568/CSF372_OS_2025_GRP_16/wiki/git_basics.md

-# GitHub Command-Line Mastery
+# Git Command-Line Mastery

 Welcome to the world of Git!
 Forget GUIs for a moment and embrace the power of the command line.
 This guide will walk you through the essential commands to make you a Git wizard.
+For a more visual learning experience, check out the [Learn Git Branching](https://learngitbranching.js.org/) interactive tutorial.

 ---

+## 1. Glossary of Terms

+Here are a few key terms to help you understand the Git ecosystem.

+- **Repository (Repo):** A project's main folder.
+It contains all the project files and the entire history of changes.
+You'll have a *local* repository on your computer and a *remote* repository on a server like GitHub.

+- **Remote:** The version of your repository that is hosted on a server, usually GitHub.
+It's the central place where you and your team can share and sync code.
+The default name for this remote is `origin`.

+- **Branch:** A parallel version of your code.
+It allows you to develop features or fix bugs in an isolated environment without affecting the main codebase (which is itself a branch, typically named `main`).

+---

-## 1. The Genesis: `git clone`
+## 2. The Genesis: `git clone`

 Every great journey begins with a single step.
 In Git, it starts with `clone`.
 This command copies an existing repository from GitHub to your local machine.